Holo-Host/hpos-config/README.md

 ```

 Go to `http://localhost:8080`, type in an email and password, and click `Generate`, and save the
 file.
-Will default to saving a file named `holo-config.json` to your downloads directory.
+Will default to saving a file named `hpos-state.json` to your downloads directory.

-## Generating a Holochain Keystore from `holo-config.json`
+## Generating a Holochain Keystore from `hpos-state.json`

-To use the seed saved in `holo-config.json` from within a Holochain application (for example, upon
+To use the seed saved in `hpos-state.json` from within a Holochain application (for example, upon
 start-up of the Holochain Conductor on the HoloPort), the Config needs to be deserialized, and the
 seed used in the standard Holochain cryptography routines.

 Standard Rust Serialize/Deserialize functionality is provided:

 ```
-use holo_config_core::{config::Seed, Config}
+use hpos_state_core::{config::Seed, Config}
 ...
 let Config::V1 { seed, .. } = serde_json::from_reader(stdin())?;
 ```

-Generate a `holo-config.json`, and use `holo-config-derive` to load it and generate a Holochain
+Generate a `hpos-state.json`, and use `hpos-state-derive` to load it and generate a Holochain
 keystore:

 ```
 $ nix-shell
-$ cargo build --release --bin holo-config-derive < holo-config.json
+$ cargo build --release --bin hpos-state-derive < hpos-state.json
-$ ./target/release/holo-config-derive < holo-config.json
+$ ./target/release/hpos-state-derive < hpos-state.json
 HcSCjwu4wIi4BawccpoEINNfsybv76wrqoJe39y4KNAO83gsd87mKIU7Tfjy7ci
 {
   "passphrase_check": "eyJzY...0=",